waylad/create-tezos-dapp/docusaurus/docs/deployment.md

 ## [Azure](https://azure.microsoft.com/)

-Azure Static Web Apps creates an automated build and deploy pipeline for your React app powered by GitHub Actions.
+Azure Static Web Apps creates an automated build and deploy pipeline for your Tezos dapp powered by GitHub Actions.
 Applications are geo-distributed by default with multiple points of presence.
 PR's are built automatically for staging environment previews.

 1. Create a new Static Web App [here](https://ms.portal.azure.com/#create/Microsoft.StaticApp).
 1. Add in the details and connect to your GitHub repo.